Got rats? You need an electric rat trap to keep your coop rodent-free.

-Why?
+Why the need to get rid of rats?
 Here are just three good reasons.

 How do I know?

-I found out the hard way - there were hundreds of rats in my coop before I realised what was going on, to the extent that I dreaded going in to see my chickens each day.
+I found out the hard way.
+There were hundreds of rats in my coop before I realised what was going on, to the extent that I dreaded going in to see my chickens each day.

 I had to discover what works well to get rid of them by trial and error.
 There are a lot of products on the market but not all of them are effective.

 So if you have rats, my aim is to make your life easier - and to keep your flock rat-free.
 I want to share with you what worked well for me.

 This is a review of the only rat trap I use.

 Please note: As a matter of principle I only recommend products on this site if I